SAP/sap-btp-service-operator/README.md

 If not specified, the `default` namespace is used.

 ## Credentials Rotation
-To enable automatic credential rotation you need to set field `credentialsRotationConfig` in the `spec` field of the `ServiceBinding` resource:
+To enable automatic credentials rotation, you need to set the following parameters of the `credentialsRotationConfig` field in the `spec` field of the `ServiceBinding` resource:

-- `enabled`: allows to switch on and switch off the automatic credentials rotation
+- `enabled` - Whether the credentials rotation option is enabled.
+Default value is false. :question:  is it?
-- `rotationInterval`: indicates the frequency of the credentials rotation valid time units are "ns", "us" or ("µs"), "ms", "s", "m", "h"
+- `rotationInterval` - Indicates the frequency at which the credentials rotation is performed.
+Valid time units are: "ns", "us" or ("µs"), "ms", "s", "m", "h".
-- `keepFor`: Indicates for how long to keep the rotated `ServiceBinding` must be lower then `rotationInterval`.
+- `keepFor` - Indicates for how long to keep the rotated `ServiceBinding`.
+Must be lower then `rotationInterval`.

-During the transition will be 2 `ServiceBinding`, the original and the rotated with '--old' suffix which will be deleted after `keepFor` duration elapsed.
+During the transition period, there are two `ServiceBinding` RTDs: the original and the rotated one (holds the '--old' suffix, which is deleted once the `keepFor` duration elapses).

-**Note:** it's not possible to enable automatic credentials rotation to already rotated `ServiceBinding` (with '--old' suffix).
+**Note:**<br> It isn't possible to enable automatic credentials rotation to an already-rotated `ServiceBinding` (with the '--old' suffix).

-By setting `services.cloud.sap.com/forceRotate` annotation immediate credentials rotation will be performed (credentials rotation must be enabled).
+You can also choose the `services.cloud.sap.com/forceRotate` annotation, upon which immediate credentials rotation is performed.
+Note that the prerequisite for the force action is that credentials rotation `enabled` field is set to true.).

 ## Multitenancy
-You can configure the SAP BTP service operator to work with more than one subaccount in the same Kubernetes cluster, and different namespaces can be connected to different subaccounts.
+You can configure the SAP BTP service operator to work with more than one subaccount in the same Kubernetes cluster.
+This means that different namespaces can be connected to different subaccounts.
-The association between a namespace and a subaccount is based on different sets of credentials configured for different namespaces.
+The association between a namespace and a subaccount is based on a different set of credentials configured for different namespaces.

-To connect a namespace to a subaccount, you first have to obtain the access [credentials](#setup) for the SAP BTP service operator, and then maintain the credentials provided by the binding in a secret that is specific for that namespace.
+To connect the namespace to a subaccount, you first have to obtain the [access credentials](#setup) for the SAP BTP service operator and then maintain them in a secret that is specific for that namespace.

-You have two options at your disposal to maintain namespace-specific credentials:
+There are two options to maintain namespace-specific credentials:
-- Define a secret named `sap-btp-service-operator` in the namespace, `ServiceInstance` and `ServiceBinding` applied in the namespace will be created in the subaccount from which the credentials were issued.
+- Define a secret named `sap-btp-service-operator` in the namespace. `ServiceInstance` and `ServiceBinding` that are already applied in the namespace will also be created in the subaccount from which the credentials were issued. :question: Not sure the second sentence is correct.
-- Define different secrets for the different namespaces in a centrally [managed namespace](./sapbtp-operator-charts/templates/configmap.yml), following the secret name convention: `sap-btp-service-operator-<namespace>`.
+- Define different secrets for different namespaces in a centrally [managed namespace](./sapbtp-operator-charts/templates/configmap.yml), following the secret naming convention: `sap-btp-service-operator-<namespace>`.

-- If none of the above options set, `sap-btp-service-operator` secret in release namespace will be used.
+If none of the those mentioned above options are set, `sap-btp-service-operator` secret of a release namespace is used.  :question: what is this "release namespace"?

-**Note:** in order to work with TLS additional `Secret` should be created in the namespace see [tls secret](./sapbtp-operator-charts/templates/secret-tls.yml)
+**Note:**<br> To work with TLS-based credentials, additional `Secret` should be created in the namespace.
+For more information, see [tls secret](./sapbtp-operator-charts/templates/secret-tls.yml).

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)